-Be sure the ignition switch is pushed to the OFF or LOCK position and the headlight switch is turned to OFF.
+1. Be sure the ignition switch is pushed to the OFF or LOCK position and the headlight switch is turned to OFF.

-- 2. Open the fuse box lid. - 3.
-Remove the fuse with the fuse puller $(\mathbf{A})$ . - 4.
+- Open the fuse box lid. - Remove the fuse with the fuse puller (\mathbf{A}) . - 4.
 If the fuse is open, replace it with a new fuse.
 Spare fuses are stored in the fuse box. - 5.
 If a new fuse also opens, have the electrical system checked and repaired by a NISSAN dealer.

-Extended storage switch (if so equipped)
+Extended storage fuse switch

-To reduce battery drain, the extended storage switch comes from the factory switched off.
+To reduce battery drain, the extended storage fuse switch comes from the factory switched off.